enyojs/enyobench/README.md

 This is a benchmarking suite to test Enyo performance on browsers and devices.

-Each test has it's own specific driver HTML file with its own reporting mechanism.
+Each test has its own specific driver HTML file with its own reporting mechanism.
 In the final version, we will be able to run all of the tests in series and have a single report shown at the end of the tests.